Lee Sun-kyun: Career

-2007–2012: Acting beginnings
+2000–2012: Acting beginnings

+Lee made his debut as the lead actor in the 2000 short film Psycho Drama.
+In 2001, he made his stage acting debut as Brad Majors in the stage musical The Rocky Horror Show, and his television debut in the sitcom Lovers.

-Playing small supporting roles for many years, he eventually achieved his breakthrough in 2007 with the critically lauded medical drama White Tower and the highly popular romantic series Coffee Prince.
-Besides Coffee Prince, he has worked with director Lee Yoon-jung two other times—in the sports-themed Taereung National Village in 2005, and in slice-of-life drama Triple in 2009.
+Lee eventually achieved his breakthrough in 2007 with the critically lauded medical drama White Tower and the highly popular romantic series Coffee Prince.
+He was nominated for Best New Actor in Television during the 43rd Baeksang Arts Awards.
+Besides Coffee Prince, he worked with director Lee Yoon-jung two other times—in the sports-themed Taereung National Village in 2005, and in the slice-of-life drama Triple in 2009.

-Lee was appointed as ambassador for the Health Insurance Review Agency in 2007, and won an award from the Korea Advertisers Association in 2008.

 Despite his burgeoning fame, Lee then turned to low-budget arthouse films to polish his acting caliber.
-Night and Day, Lost in the Mountains, Oki's Movie, Nobody's Daughter Haewon and Our Sunhi were all directed by Hong Sang-soo, an auteur renowned for his realistic portrayal of ordinary lives.
+He appeared in films directed by Hong Sang-soo, such Night and Day, Lost in the Mountains, Oki's Movie, Nobody's Daughter Haewon and Our Sunhi.
+Hong had been renowned for his realistic portrayal of ordinary lives in his films.
 Lee also headlined Paju, for which he won the Best Actor award at the Las Palmas de Gran Canaria International Film Festival held in Spain.
 Film distributor Myung Film quoted the judging committee as handing Lee high points for portraying the anguish his character felt for loving his wife's younger sister.

-With Pasta, in which he played a brilliant-but-abrasive chef, Lee successfully shook off his "gentle" TV drama image, and the series' popularity made him a bankable romantic leading man.
+Lee successfully shook off his "gentle" TV drama image in Pasta, where he played a brilliant-but-abrasive chef.
+The series' popularity made him a bankable romantic leading man.
 Petty Romance reunited him with his My Sweet Seoul co-star Choi Kang-hee, and one-upmanship action comedy Officer of the Year (also known as Arrest King) soon followed.

 Lee showed his support for the revival of Drama Special (formerly Drama City) by starring in Our Slightly Risque Relationship (his acting was later recognized at the KBS Drama Awards).
-He has continually defended the importance of the short drama format as a training ground for young talent, acknowledging its contribution to his own career.
+He continually defended the importance of the short drama format as a training ground for young talent, acknowledging its contribution to his own career.

 2012–2017: Rising success

 In 2012, he starred in two consecutive well-reviewed big-screen hits—mystery thriller Helpless and romantic comedy All About My Wife.
 Reuniting with Pasta director Kwon Seok-jang, Lee played a trauma doctor in Golden Time.
 His third collaboration with Kwon was Miss Korea, a drama set amidst the IMF crisis in the 1990s.

 Lee returned to the theater opposite wife Jeon Hye-jin in Mike Bartlett's stage play Love, Love, Love in 2013.
 The following year, he headlined the film A Hard Day, which screened at the Directors' Fortnight section of the 2014 Cannes Film Festival, and became a critically acclaimed sleeper hit at the box office.

-In 2015, Lee starred in courtroom drama film The Advocate: A Missing Body.
+In 2015, Lee starred in the courtroom drama film The Advocate: A Missing Body.